 Here are the results from my campaign which ended on the 14th of April.
 (I told you this was fresh!)

 Starting a TeeSpring campaign is super simple and it really is just a few clicks and your all set.
 You can check out their “How It Works” guide, but if you’re anything like me you can just drive right in a figure things out.

-There is however, one key element we need before we can get started and that is a t-shirt design.
+There is, however, one key element we need before we can get started and that is a t-shirt design.
 I picked up an illustrator on oDesk that charged $15 /hour.
-He could knock out 2-3 designs in that time so it was minimal investment.
-To be honest you could completely cut this step out if you have even mediocre Photoshop skills, I was just impatient!
+He could knock out 2-3 designs in that time so it was a minimal investment.
+To be honest, you could completely cut this step out if you have even mediocre Photoshop skills, I was just impatient!

 You may find great designs like this and think you can do something similar or better.
 Please don’t.
 My research shows that these campaigns are being promoted to an already engaged audience on some huge Facebook fan pages.

 If you already have that audience then go for it.
 Otherwise just keep it simple.

 The more tees you aim to sell the lower you base cost per tee.

 - I used the standard t-shirt style and just used 2 colors (Black & White) the more colors you have the higher the base price.

 - I set the sales target to 30